 Nursing bras are one of those essential things you just have to have if you’re planning to breastfeed.
 There are a lot of unnecessary baby products floating around, nursing bras are not one of them.
 Here’s how to choose the right one.

 The cool thing about nursing bras is that they give super quick and easy access to the milk machines.
-And believe me, at least once a day you’ll need to whip them out faster than quick to avoid a baby roar.
-And we want to avoid the baby roar.
+And believe me, at least once a day you’ll need to whip them out faster than quick to avoid a baby meltdown.
+And we want to avoid the baby meltdown.

 The first patented nursing bra was produced in 1943 as an answer to the post-war baby boom of World War 2.
 Nothing revolutionary really happened with the design for a long time.
 But today you’ll find softcup, underwire, seamless, lounging styles, sports bras, padded, built-ins, tank tops, shirts, clips, clasps, squeeze, hooks and everything in between.
 Typically they all have some kind of flap that is attached and can be folded down.